 We welcome parent engagement in your child's class, and parent feedback for the improvement of our program.
 We welcome all parents to serve on our Parent Board, which meets at least twice per year and maintains regular communication with parents and the directors throughout the year.
 We have several regular opportunities for class participation, such as reading in your child's class, sharing special family traditions or cultures, assisting with parties and open houses, and volunteering in the class.
-Please talk to center management for guidelines about class visitation during the day.
+Please talk to center management for guidelines about class visitation during the day including time limits for parent visits.
 Additional ideas and suggestions are always welcomed and appreciated!